earth-system-radiation/rte-rrtmgp/doc/jekyll_site/explanations/rte-optics.md

 title: RTE - optics
 ---

-This page to describe the gas optics intereface and the RRTMGP cloud and aerosol optics interfaces
+This page will describe the gas optics interface and the RRTMGP cloud and aerosol optics interfaces